AnasWagih25/Basic-Qunatum-Circuit/README.md

 python quantum_circuit.py
 ```

-After execution, you will see an output showing the measurement results in the form of bitstring counts.
+After execution, you will see an output showing the measurement results in the form of bitstring counts, along with a histogram visualization of the results.

 ## Expected Results